ansible-lockdown/RHEL8-STIG-Audit/README.md

 ## Overview

-based on STIG v1r3 July 2021
+based on STIG v1r5 January 2022

 Ability to audit a system using a lightweight binary to check the current state.